 The Simulation Results - Actions section of the System Reliability Report displays results for the Actions that belong to each Scenario, which are stored in System Action Result records.
 This is the same information that appears in the Actions section in the Simulation Results workspace.
-The following image shows the Simulation Results - Actions section.

 Report Item Record Field (s)

+Action Action

-Action Action Note: Actions are listed below the Scenario to which they belong.
+Note: Actions are listed below the Scenario to which they belong.

 Occurrences Occurrences

 Cost Cost

 Detected Failures Detected Failures